Octokit

 FAQ

-Can I have multiple boss encounters in one game?
 Yes.
 Add a checkpoint at any score value on the scoretrack and attach a trigger with a popup.
 You can have as many encounters as your game needs.

-Can the villain appear in more than one encounter?
 Yes.
 Use the same villain character sprite on multiple triggers throughout the scoretrack.
 The character can show up at different moments with different dialogue.

-Can I add music or sound effects to the encounter?
 Octokit supports background audio at the game level.
 Per-slide audio for specific encounter moments is on the roadmap.
+However, this feature is still on the way!

-How do I publish this game so players can access it?
 After saving, click Publish in the editor.
 You’ll get a URL you can share directly or embed as an iframe on any webpage.

 Build Your First Encounter